Skip to main content

 • Public certificate: Used by your identity provider to verify the signature of sign-in requests were created by Tecton.

 2. Create a SAML application for each Tecton instance in your Identity Provider using the provided configuration.
-Configure the SAML assertions to include claims for email, firstName, lastName, and optionally groups with these names.
+Configure the SAML assertion's NameID to be the user's email.
+Also include claims for email, firstName, lastName, and optionally groups with these names.
 If unable to use these names, let us know the names for these claims.
 See below for examples of this with common identity providers.

 3. Provide support the metadata for your identity provider (your identity provider may provide an option to export a xml file with this information).
 Please include: